geodynamics/pylith/docs-sphinx/intro/preface.md

 ## Citation

-The Computational Infrastructure for Geodynamics (CIG) ([geodynamics.org](https://geodynamics.org/)) is making this source code available to you at no cost in hopes that the software will enhance your research in geophysics.
+The Computational Infrastructure for Geodynamics (CIG) ([geodynamics.org](https://geodynamics.org/)) is making this software and source code available to you at no cost in hopes that the software will enhance your research in geophysics.
 A number of individuals have contributed a significant portion of their careers toward the development of this software.
 It is essential that you recognize these individuals in the normal scientific practice by citing the appropriate peer-reviewed papers and making appropriate acknowledgments in talks and publications.
 The preferred way to generate the list of publications (in BibTeX format) to cite is to run your simulations with the `--include-citations` command line argument, or equivalently, the `--petsc.citations` command line argument.